grame-cncm/faustdoc/src/tutorials/signal-api.md

     }
 }
 ```
-#### Creating soundfile
+#### Creating Soundfiles

-The *soundfile* primitive allows the access of a list of externally defined sound resources, described as the list of their filename, or complete paths.
+The *soundfile* primitive allows access to a list of externally defined sound resources, described as the list of their filenames or complete paths.
 It takes:

 - the sound number (as a integer between 0 and 255 as a [constant numerical expression](../manual/syntax.md#constant-numerical-expressions))
 - the read index in the sound (which will access the last sample of the sound if the read index is greater than the sound length)